Ferragone/Ferragone/README.md

 👩‍💻 I'm a switcher, embarking on my development journey and aspiring to become a professional in the field.

-🎓 I'm a student at a technical university.
+🎓 I'm a student at a technical university in Kharkiv.

 📚 Continuously learning and exploring new things to broaden my skills.

 💎 With a brilliant sense of detail and a passion for creating perfect designs.

-🤝 Enjoy collaborating in a team and helping other developers and desiners.
+🤝 Enjoy collaborating in a team and helping other developers and designers.

 📬 How to reach me: [myupwork2023.22@gmail.com](mailto:myupwork2023.22@gmail.com)